-Earlier this year, The Cut reported Glossier's worth at a cashmere-cozy 1.2 billion, and while the brand might be known for its syrupy shimmer and pink packaging aesthetic, it's basically untouchable where product demand is concerned.
+Last year, The Cut reported Glossier's worth at a cashmere-cozy 1.2 billion, and while the brand might be known for its syrupy shimmer and pink packaging aesthetic, it's basically untouchable where product demand is concerned.
 Everyone knows Glossier, and everyone wants it.
 But of course, we have some thoughts as beauty editors.

 I, like basically every other human being on the planet, have a major love for Boy Brow.
 It's the brand's top seller, after all!
 That said, I buy the clear formula because I actually prefer my brows in a pretty natural state.
 (If I have any sparse areas, I simply fill them in with Brow Flick—more on that below.)